Eric Nam: 2013–2015: Debut with Cloud 9 and hosting

 On January 23, 2013, Nam made his debut with the release of his first extended play (EP) Cloud 9 with lead single "Heaven's Door".
 That year, Nam also joined Arirang TV's interactive show After School Club and its spin-off, The ASC After Show, as MC.
-He left the program in 2016 to focus on his music career.
+He left the program in 2016, to focus on his music career.
 His appearances on After School Club and MBC's Section TV Entertainment Relay were positively received and helped established Nam as one of the "go-to" personalities for international celebrity interviews in South Korea.

 In April 2014, Nam released his first digital single, "우우 (Ooh Ooh)", and performed at the Seoul Jazz Festival alongside artists such as Chris Botti, Damien Rice, Jamie Cullum, Paolo Nutini, and Craig David.
-That December, Nam released his second digital single, "Melt My Heart".
+In December, Nam released his second digital single, "Melt My Heart".

 In February 2015, Nam featured on Amber Liu's song "I Just Wanna" from her EP Beautiful.
 In March, he released the single "I'm OK" and its accompanying music video.
 In May, Nam released the single "Dream", featuring 15&'s Park Ji-min, for charity.
-In December, Nam signed an exclusive contract with CJ E&M.
+In December, Nam signed an exclusive contract with CJ ENM.